David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 Recommended Role Actions

 AST needs to make up for the abilities it lost once 4.0 launched.
 Largesse will make up for the loss of the healing buff on Synastry, and stronger heals means less MP needed to heal the party and more MP available for dealing damage.
 Swiftcast is essential, not just for raises but also for mobility; a swiftcast aoe heal as you’re moving/adjusting can do wonders.
 Lucid Dreaming replaces Luminous Aether and is an absolute MUST for both MP and aggro management.
-Eye for an Eye helps in both 4 man and 8 man situations and if a boss or any enemies deal physical damage, this move is essential for both healers.
+Eye for an Eye helps in both 4 man and 8 man situations and if a boss or any enemies deal physical damage.
 Clerics is clerics: it’s a dps boost that can help buff up AST dps numbers which are on the low side compared to the other two healers.

 What about the others?
 Protect is vital and Esuna is good in situations where debuffs must be taken off, but again healers were kind of screwed with role actions.
 If you want to regain some of what you lost going into 4.0, you don’t have room for Protect or Esuna.
 If you’re in 4 man, just use Protect at the start and replace it with Cleric Stance.
-In 8 man with a SCH, the SCH can fit Protect into their role actions, so all Protect responsibility after deaths during prog will fall to them (same with Esuna).
-If your co healer is a WHM you two need to discuss it amongst yourselves because WHM is in the same position as AST.
-I recommend the whm taking Cleric's and you taking Protect due to whm’s much higher damage potential.
+Personally I would say if a fight doesn't need esuna you're better off taking e4e and your co healer taking protect (so you both can keep clerics) thanks to your ability to extend e4e's duration with time dilation.
 If a fight needs Esuna then both healers will need to each cross class one skill.
 In Omega Savage there are mechanics where if someone screws up and gets a debuff (paralysis/ice/fire in V3S AoEs for example) you can actually esuna them.
 But this falls under the category of "seriously...do the mechanic....stop fucking up."
 If they want to stand in the bad then they can deal with the paralysis, you just pop clerics and make up the DPS loss from their stupidity.

 Spread will show to the left: